HL7/davinci-alerts/input/pagecontent/usecases.md

 <!--
 - \* it is questionable whether Encounter.diagnosis.condition has been implemented by the EHR vendors - need to discuss with vendors.
 - \** There is no Practitioner.endpoint element and an extension may be needed to implement.
-- \*** MessageDefinition is used to formally define the Message content for a given event (e.g, an inpatient admission or discharge).
+- \*** MessageDefinition is used to formally define the Message content for a given event (e.g, an inpatient admission, transfer, or discharge).
 It defines the event and the focal and non focal Resources/Profiles that make up the message:
 -->

 ### Da Vinci Notification Message Bundle Examples